Our StriX satellites use Synthetic Aperture Radar (SAR) to observe and analyze the Earth’s surface down to sub-meter resolutions.

 Observation Modes

-Our StriX satellites offer two observation modes: Stripmap and Sliding Spotlight.
+Our StriX satellites offer three observation modes: Stripmap, Sliding Spotlight and Staring Spotlight.
 The choice of mode reflects the priority placed on either area or resolution.

 Stripmap Mode

-In this mode, the center of the antenna beam moves in conjunction with the satellite, illuminating the ground with a sequence of electromagnetic pulses.
-The outcome is a long swath image with a nominal slant-range resolution of 1.8 meters and a nominal slant-azimuth resolution of 2.6 meters.
+In the Stripmap mode, the center of the antenna beam moves in conjunction with the satellite at an approximately fixed off-nadir angle.
+While inside the antenna beam, the ground is illuminated with a sequence of electromagnetic waves at radiofrequency .
+The outcome of this imaging mode is a long swath image with a nominal slant range resolution of 1.8 meters and a nominal slant-azimuth resolution of 2.6 meters.
 Stripmap is the optimal mode for large-area capture.

 Sliding Spotlight Mode